 Know Before You Go

-The site is currently closed but the base of the park is easily accessible.
+As of May 2022: The park is now open on Saturdays from 9 am to 6 pm and on Sundays from 12 pm to 6 pm.
 Take exit 53 off Interstate 65.
-Huckleberry Knob Road is directly across from the entrance to Dinosaur World on the south side, and will take you past the Onyx Cave Rock Shop to what is left of the amusement park at the base of the decommissioned chairlift.
+Huckleberry Knob Road is directly across from the entrance to Dinosaur World on the south side and will take you past the Onyx Cave Rock Shop to what is left of the amusement park at the base of the decommissioned chairlift.